layilin/SP23-33852/_texts/sc-page036.md

 > VER.
 515. *the privet*\] *Ligustrum*.
 This shrub is sufficiently known.
 Its leaves and flowers make a good gargle in the aphthae, and ulcered throat.

 > VER.
 520. *carnation fair.*\] This is indeed a most beautiful flowering shrub.
 It is a native of the West-Indies, and called, from a French governor, named Depoinci,[^f36n8] *Poinciana*.
 If permitted, it will grow twenty feet high; but, in order to make it a good fence, it should be kept low.
 It is always in blossom.
-Tho' not purgative, it is of the senna kind.[^f36n9] Its leaves and flowers are stomachic,[^f36n10] carminative,[^f36n11] and emmenagogue.[^f36n12] Some authors name it *Cauda pavonis*,[^f36n13] on account of its inimitable beauty; the flowers have a physicky smell.
-How it came to be called *Doodle-doo* I know not; the Barbadians more properly term it *Flower Fence*.[^f36n14] This plant grows also in Guinea.[^f36n15]
+Tho' not purgative, it is of the senna kind.[^f36n9] Its leaves and flowers are stomachic, carminative, and emmenagogue.[^f36n10] Some authors name it *Cauda pavonis*,[^f36n11] on account of its inimitable beauty; the flowers have a physicky smell.
+How it came to be called *Doodle-doo* I know not; the Barbadians more properly term it *Flower Fence*.[^f36n12] This plant grows also in Guinea.[^f36n13]

 [^f36n1]: Also colic or painful stomach contractions.